Wideband Beamforming for RIS Assisted Near-Field Communications: Numerical Results

-In Fig.~\ref{R_TSNR}, we investigate the influence of the uplink SNR setting in the training stage for the proposed E2E models with the TTD-RIS architecture, in which the number of units at the BS and the RIS are set to $K = 8$ and ${S} = 32$, respectively. {By utilizing a dynamic training SNR setup, i.e., training $\text{SNR}_\text{R} \in [0,\ldots,20]$ dB in the UL-CT module, the stable beamforming performance can be obtained in the test stage,} which is more robust against the communication noise than the model trained by the fixed training SNR.
-For the trained model by using the fixed SNR setting, the model has satisfactory performance for the given SNR in the test stage, while the trained model lacks the robustness for the dynamic SNR range.
-Specifically, for the trained model with training $\text{SNR}_\text{R}=20$ dB, the performance degradation of the model will be severe with the SNR decrease in the test stage.
-On the contrary, for the trained model with training $\text{SNR}_\text{R}=0$ dB, the beamforming performance is worse under the high SNR case, in which the serve noise component in the training data is not conducive to learn effective features for the E2E model.
-In the proposed training strategy, the training sample space is enriched by introducing different levels of noise components. {In essence, this training strategy {resembles} the data augmentation method in the traditional deep learning field, which can be extended to various deep learning-empowered communication scenarios, such as mmWave MIMO channel estimation \cite{10077727,9207745}.}
+In Fig.~\ref{R_TSNR}, we investigate the influence of the uplink SNR setting in the training stage for the proposed E2E models with the TTD-RIS architecture, in which the number of units at the BS and the RIS are set to $K = 8$ and ${S} = 32$, respectively. {We observe that the dynamic training SNR setting employed in this work, i.e., training $\text{SNR}_\text{R} \in [0,\ldots,20]$ dB, achieves more stable beamforming performance across the entire SNR range compared to other training SNR settings.
+This finding demonstrates that an appropriate training SNR setting can significantly enhance the testing performance of the deep learning-based beamforming model.
+In this work, the utilized training SNR setting takes into account the interference of communication noise and can also describe the effective distribution of data well.} In particular, for the trained model by using the fixed SNR setting, the model has satisfactory performance for the given SNR in the test stage, while the trained model lacks the robustness for the dynamic SNR range.
+In the dynamic training SNR setup, the training sample space is enriched by introducing different levels of noise components. {In essence, this training strategy {resembles} the data augmentation method in the traditional deep learning field, which can be extended to various deep learning-empowered communication scenarios, such as mmWave MIMO channel estimation \cite{10077727,9207745}.}